 Professionalism: A professional is competent, reliable, respectful, and has integrity.
 It is a necessary attribute for most careers, particularly law enforcement.
-It is never too early to begin developing a professional mindset, e.g., being on time with the appropriate gear, being competent and knowledgeable of your field, completing assignments correctly and on time, being respectful to others, etc. I may deduct up to 5% of your final course grade for lack of professionalism, e.g., absences, profanity, disrespect, sleeping, disrupting class with unsolicited texting and talking, etc.
+It is never too early to begin developing a professional mindset, e.g., being on time with the appropriate gear, being competent and knowledgeable of your field, completing assignments correctly and on time, being respectful to others, etc. I may deduct up to 5% of your final course grade for lack of professionalism, e.g., absences, profanity, disrespect, sleeping, texting, phone calls, video games, talking, using electronic devices, earbuds, i.e., anything that takes your full attention away from class or distracts your classmates or instructor.
+You may be asked to leave the class if you don't correct unprofessional behavior.
+If the conduct continues, the Associate Dean for Academic Affairs and the Dean of Students may get involved.